nicnocquee/monika/docs/src/pages/monika-hq.md

 ### Handshake

+> This sections is a proposal on how to implement Monika-HQ.
+It won't be shown in the Monika's doc.

-When Monika is started with the `--hq-url` and `--hq-key` flags, it will
+When Monika is started with the "monika-hq" key in the config.json, it will

 - call `<MONIKA_HQ_URL>/api/handshake` end point with